werelax/butler/README.md

   > Type: `string`
   > Default: `0.0.0.0`

-- `errorPage` Sets a custom error page to use when a page doesn't exist (a 404 error).
+- `errorPage` Sets a custom 404 error page to use.
 Butler will serve a default 404 page if you don't specify one.
 File should be relative to your Butler config file.

   > Type: `string`
   > Default: Butler 404 page